modelica/ModelicaSpecification/RationaleMCP/0031/differences.md

 model 'IllegalGuessDependency'
 ```

-While a guess value parameter is allowed to appear in equations in the same ways as a normal parameter, Flat Modelica models originating from full Modelica are only expected to have `guess('x')` appearing in an initial equation in solved form, if appearing at all:
+While a guess value parameter is allowed to appear in equations in the same ways as a normal parameter, Base Modelica models originating from full Modelica are only expected to have `guess('x')` appearing in an initial equation in solved form, if appearing at all:
 ```
   Real 'x';
 initial equation